lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ---

+## DStream VS Structured Streaming

+- DStream: Micro-batch processing, not real stream computing.
+It is second level.
+- Structured Streaming: Continuous processing.

+Compared with DStreams API, Structured Streaming performs better due to:

+- code generation
+- Catalyst optimizer

+---

 ## Structured Streaming

 Built on the Spark SQL engine.

-The **best thing** about Structured Streaming is that it allows you to rapidly and quickly extract value out of streaming systems with virtually no code changes.
+The **best thing** about Structured Streaming is that you can take the same operations that you use in batch and run them on a stream of data with very few code changes.
 You simply write a normal DataFrame (or SQL) computation and launch it on a stream.
 You do not need to maintain a separate streaming version of their batch code.

-- Micro-batch processing: 100 milliseconds latencies, **exactly-once** guarantees.
-- Continuous processing: 1 millisecond latencies, **at-least-once** guarantees. (since Spark 2.3)

 Mechanism: Treats a live data stream as an unbounded input table that is being continuously appended.
 The job then periodically checks for new input data, process it, updates some internal state located in a state store if needed, and updates its result.

 ![structured-streaming-model.png](img/structured-streaming-model.png)

-Compared with DStreams API, perform better due to:

-- code generation
-- Catalyst optimizer
+- Micro-Batch processing： 100 milliseconds latencies, **exactly-once** guarantees. (by default)
+- Continuous processing: 1 millisecond latencies, **at-least-once** guarantees. (since Spark 2.3)

+Structured Streaming does not let you perform schema inference without explicitly enabling it.
+Set the configuration `spark.sql.streaming.schemaInference` to true.

+When coding, must include `.awaitTermination()` to prevent the driver process from exiting while the query is active.
+Otherwise, your stream will not be able to run.

+You can see a list of active streams through `spark.streams.active`.

+- Spark assigns each stream a UUID, which can be used in conjunction with the above list of streams to get a specific active stream.

 ---